Youth Around Prince George

 - Commitment to low-barrier, non-judgmental, and harm reduction approaches

-- Knowledge of relevant resources and commitment to ongoing learning
+- Knowledge of relevant resources for young people and their families

-- Understanding of the impacts of colonization/ residential schools on Indigenous peoples
+- Understanding of the impacts of colonization and residential schools on Indigenous peoples or willingness to learn

 - Basic computer/ office equipment proficiency

-- Strong work ethic including regular attendance, punctuality, and appropriate attire
+- Commitment to regular attendance, punctuality, and appropriate attire

 - Physical ability to complete the tasks

-- Ability to work independently with minimal supervision and as part of a larger multi-disciplinary team
+- Ability to work as part of a larger multi-disciplinary team

-- First Aid certification, Assist Suicide intervention training, Food Safe certification an asset
+- First Aid and Food Safe certifications an asset

 In addition to bringing a commitment to YMCA vision and values, and an orientation to service, the candidate should possess the following competencies: